actions/actions-runner-controller/docs/automatically-scaling-runners.md

 - Webhook-based autoscaling

 `PercentageRunnersBusy` can't be used alone for scale-from-zero as, by its definition, it needs one or more GitHub runners to become `busy` to be able to scale.
 If there isn't a runner to pick up a job and enter a `busy` state then the controller will never know to provision a runner to begin with as this metric has no knowledge of the job queue and is relying on using the number of busy runners as a means for calculating the desired replica count.

-If a HorizontalRunnerAutoscaler is configured with a secondary metric of `TotalNumberOfQueuedAndInProgressWorkflowRuns` then be aware that the controller will check the primary metric of `PercentageRunnersBusy` first and will only use the secondary metric to calculate the desired replica count if the primary metric returns 0 desired replicas.

 Webhook-based autoscaling is the best option as it is relatively easy to configure and also it can scale quickly.